 Which health screening tests do you really need?
 It's a common scenario in Singapore - your dad or mom receives a letter offering free "basic" health screening services, usually in the form of a tie-up with the company where he or she's working at.

 So when my dad asked me last night:

 What are the essential tests I should go for?

 I had a glance through of what was on offer: 5 pages worth of optional add-ons to the free basic screen, ranging from cancer marker tests, to mind-boggling X-Rays and ultrasound scans.

 If you selected every option for the "peace of mind" as I'm sure many of the older folks would be inclined to, it'd cost you a whopping $1678 according to this letter he received.

-Given the huge amount of local searches for "health screening Singapore" every month, I decided to write this post to tell you exactly what tests you need, and which you do not.
+Given the huge amount of local searches for "health screening Singapore" every month, I decided to write this post to explain exactly what tests you need, and which you do not.

 Is there a catch with "free" health screening?

 Much as Singaporeans love the word "free", we've also wisened up to the fact that there's usually a catch somewhere in there, right?

 Here is the big reveal: these basic health screening tests are "loss leaders".

 You know when Ladyironchef tells you about that Japanese restaurant serving 99 cent oysters?
 Or when you hear on radio that Dorra Slimming is offering you a free 30 minute spa package?

 In the first situation, you excitedly turn up for the cheap oysters, only to find that everything else on the menu is 30% more expensive than the norm.
 For the latter example, well, it's a beauty spa in Singapore.
 You know how that works.

 Similarly, health screening companies commonly earn by:

 - Charging you for all the additional and unnecessary tests - it's hugely enticing to tick every single add-on test for that "clean bill of health".

 - Referring you to see specialists after, who usually have tie-ups with these screening companies.